 You must set clear expectations for your team members as early as during the initial onboarding process.
 Even employees wish to know early on what is expected of them.

 Whether you expect your employees to retain a million-dollar account or come to the office by 9 AM, it is your responsibility to communicate every expectation.

 Now, different team members may have different roles and responsibilities based on their respective designations.
-The customer success manager must clearly communicate the roles to individual employees.
-Here are some common customer success team responsibilities:
+The customer success manager must clearly communicate them to individual employees.
+Here are some common customer success roles and responsibilities:

 - Answer customer questions during the onboarding process

 - Educate customers about best practices and advanced features